joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_fortitude_and_temperance/of_pride/prologue.md

 (6) Whether it is the most grievous of all sins?
 (7) Of its relation to other sins;
 (8) Whether it should be reckoned a capital vice?

+* Whether Pride Is A Sin?
+* Whether Pride Is A Special Sin?
+* Whether The Subject Of Pride Is The Irascible Faculty?
+* Whether The Four Species Of Pride Are Fittingly Assigned By Gregory?
+* Whether Pride Is A Mortal Sin?
+* Whether Pride Is The Most Grievous Of Sins?
+* Whether Pride Is The First Sin Of All?
+* Whether Pride Should Be Reckoned A Capital Vice?